×

 If you are thinking about moving to Riga, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Riga is generally quite affordable compared to other European cities.
 The average price for a one-bedroom apartment in the city center is around €500-700 per month, while outside the city center the average price is around €400-500 per month.
-Prices for larger apartments can be higher, but still remain relatively affordable," remarked one expat living in Riga, Latvia.
+Prices for larger apartments can be higher, but still remain relatively affordable," remarked one expat who made the move to Riga.

 How do I meet people in Riga?